 The tree was beautiful in the fall, but the fresh fruit?
 Blech.
 If it was underripe, it was terribly astringent.
 Ripe, it was soft like a pudding, a texture that I just couldn’t handle.
 The soft fruit was excellent for baking with, though, and persimmon cookies were annual fall fare.

-Know your persimmons
+Know your Persimmons

 And they were.
 Fruit from a fuyu persimmon tree is quite different.
 Fuyu persimmons are still crunchy when ripe, and they have a flavor that’s a bit spicy and apricot-like.
 These?
 I like.
 They’re tasty out of hand or made into a salad.

 There are a number of persimmon varieties to choose from, each with its own merits and uses.
 Which persimmon tree you opt to plant will depend on a number of factors: What grows well in your region, how you plan to use the persimmons, and the space available to you.

 Thousands of persimmon cultivars exist, but a few are commonly planted.
 Of these, there are those that bear astringent fruit and those that bear non astringent persimmons.

-American persimmon tree – USDA zones 4-10
+American Persimmon Tree – USDA Zones 4-10

 An American persimmon tree reaches 35′-50 feet in height and width.
 Two common named varieties are Prok and Yates.
-These are self-pollinating, so a single tree will produce fruit.
+This is a self-pollinating persimmon variety; a single tree will produce plenty of large fruit.

-Fuyu persimmon tree – USDA zones 7-10
+Fuyu Persimmon Tree – USDA Zones 7-10

-Hachiya persimmon tree – USDA zones 7-10
+Hachiya Persimmon Tree – USDA Zones 7-10

-Pull off the calyx and use a spoon to scoop out the pudding-like, almost translucent fruit.
+Pull off the calyx and use a spoon to scoop out the pudding-like, almost translucent fruit of this persimmon variety.
 Or use it to make a batch of our favorite persimmon cookies.